Shanukathushara/C-sharp-Codes/README.md

 # C-sharp-Codes
-Anything with C# I will upload
+Anything with C# I will upload.
+Use Visual Studio to open the codes(For some codes)